ricosjp/allgebra-repository-template/README.md

 ### For Windows 11 (CUDA on WSL2)

-In order to use CUDA on WSL2, you have to use Windows 11 distributed by [Windows Insider Program][WIP].

-- Enable [Windows 10 Insider Program][WIP] with beta channel, and run Windows Update
 - Install [NVIDIA Drivers for CUDA on WSL, including DirectML Support](https://developer.nvidia.com/cuda/wsl/download)
 - Install [Docker Desktop for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows)
-  - Use WSL2 mode instead of Hyper-V mode
+  - Confirm docker working in WSL2 mode instead of Hyper-V mode

 Then you can run `docker` command on cmd.exe or PowerShell